 Susan Petersen disagrees.
 She believes that soft soles are better for babies as they’re learning to walk because it promotes better balance and allows them to flex their toes.

 And this is the basis behind Freshly Picked, an eCommerce store selling adorable baby moccasins.

 Freshly Picked had a rough start.
 To begin the store, Susan had to sell scrap aluminium to have enough money to kickstart it.
 Several years later, the story has changed.

-Freshly Picked is now a multi-million dollar business, and are selling shoes to celebrities like Jessica Alba, Mila Kunis and the Kardashians.
+Freshly Picked is now one of the top kids footwear online stores.
+A multi-million dollar business that is selling eye catching kids shoes to celebrities like Jessica Alba, Mila Kunis, and the Kardashians.
 She even made it onto Shark Tank, where Daymond John offered $150,000 for 25% of her business (the deal eventually fell through, but the publicity was great.)

 Susan Petersen attributes her store’s success to Freshly Picked’s regular blogging.
 And one can see why.

 According to SimilarWeb, most of Freshly Picked’s traffic comes from search:

 And a deeper dive into Ahrefs shows that Freshly Picked is ranking for a whopping 10,000+ keywords and is receiving an estimated 14,000 organic visitors per month: